-The Bank, along with certain affiliates, including the Company, and current and/or former employees (collectively referred to as "Deutsche Bank"), have collectively been named as defendants in a number of legal proceedings brought by customers in various tax-oriented transactions.
+The Bank, along with certain affiliates, including the Company, and current and/or former employees (collectively referred to as Deutsche Bank), have collectively been named as defendants in a number of legal proceedings brought by customers in various tax-oriented transactions.
 Deutsche Bank provided financial products and services to these customers, who were advised by various accounting, legal and financial advisory professionals.
-The customers claimed tax benefits as a result of these transactions, and the United States Internal Revenue Service has rejected those claims.
-In these legal proceedings, the customers allege that the professional advisors, together with Deutsche Bank, improperly misled the customers into believing that the claimed tax benefits would be upheld by the Internal Revenue Service.
-The legal proceedings are pending in numerous state and federal courts and in arbitration, and claims against Deutsche Bank are alleged under both U.S. state and federal law.
-Many of the claims against Deutsche Bank are asserted by individual customers, while others are asserted on behalf of a putative customer class.
-No litigation class has been certified as against Deutsche Bank.
-Approximately 99 legal proceedings have been resolved and dismissed with prejudice with respect to Deutsche Bank.
-Approximately six other legal proceedings remain pending as against Deutsche Bank and are currently at various pre-trial stages, including discovery.
-Deutsche Bank has received a number of unfiled claims as well, and has resolved certain of those unfiled claims.
-Approximately five unfiled claims also remain pending against Deutsche Bank.
-Deutsche Bank does not expect these pending legal proceedings and unfiled claims to have a significant effect on its consolidated statement of financial condition.
+The customers claimed tax benefits as a result of these transactions, and the United States Internal Revenue Service (IRS) has rejected those claims.
+In these legal proceedings, the customers allege that the professional advisors, together with Deutsche Bank, improperly misled the customers into believing that the claimed tax benefits would be upheld by the IRS.
+The legal proceedings are pending in state and federal courts, and claims against Deutsche Bank are alleged under both U.S. state and federal law.
+Approximately 102 legal proceedings have been resolved and dismissed with prejudice with respect to Deutsche Bank.
+A number of other legal proceedings remain pending as against Deutsche Bank and are currently at various pre-trial stages, including discovery.
+Deutsche Bank has received a number of unfiled claims as well, and has resolved certain of those unfiled claims, though others remain pending against Deutsche Bank.
+The Bank does not expect these pending legal proceedings and unfiled claims to have a significant effect on its financial position.